dedmen/PboExplorer/README.md

 Installing will overwrite already configured "open with" options for .pbo files.
 There should be no need to restart explorer.

+To uninstall PboExplorer, open the same folder and run unregister.cmd.
+You will then most likely have to restart explorer before you can delete the remaining files.
+Uninstalling will not restore previous pbo file associations.

 # Features